greninger-lab/hadv_phf_typing_db/README.md

 You can then use additional bash scripting to parse and chain BLAST outputs for other typing regions together to your desired preference.

 ## Contact
-If you have any feedback please raise an issue on GitHub or email aseree@uw.edu.
+If you have any feedback please raise an issue on GitHub or email agrening@uw.edu.